Use this sixth Break-the-Cycle Lesson as a flexible framework, and adapt it to fit

 each of the

-caregivers (including grandparents and teachers) are unable
+caregivers (including grandparents and teachers) were unable

-this, tho it is inexorably destroying our culture and
+governments accept this, though it is inexorably

 you're interested in growing and enjoying a

-high-nurturance stepfamily, continue with Lesson 7.
+high-nurturance stepfamily, continue with

 If you're motivated